lothronx/cm3050-paperflow/project-report.md

 ### 1.1 Background

-Long-form text-based images have emerged as a prevalent medium on the internet, especially within the Chinese-speaking online community, driven by three key factors: 1) the widespread support for scrolling screenshots among smartphones in China, 2) the popularity of image stitching software, and 3) the established practice of sharing long visuals.
+Long-form text-based images have emerged as a prevalent medium on the internet, especially within the Chinese-speaking online community, driven by three key factors: 1) the widespread support for scrolling screenshots among smartphones in China, 2) the popularity of image stitching application and article-to-image tools, and 3) the established practice of sharing long pictures instead of links/texts.

 While this trend reflects user preferences and behaviors, it presents a significant challenge, particularly in the context of printing.
 For instance, legal professionals often require hard copies of long-image evidence, such as unrolled WeChat chat logs, for court submissions.

-A thorough search of available applications reveals a gap in the market, as most long-image splitting tools merely segment images into equal parts, risking text truncation and compelling users to engage in cumbersome calculations of the right number of segments for proper printing aspect ratios.
+A thorough search of available applications reveals a gap in the market, as most long-image splitting tools merely segment images into N equal parts, risking text truncation and compelling users to engage in cumbersome calculations of the right number of segments for proper printing aspect ratios.

 This project proposes a targeted solution to effectively address the long image printing challenge.